claire-y-k/ISP2023/README.md

 ### Improvements

-TODO

-### Limitations

-Currently, there is only one option to cover a person's face.
+Currently, the face recognition model implemented in this project is only able to recognize faces that are directly facing the camera.
+A signicifcant improvement to this project would be having the ability to detect side profiles.
+Additionally, there is only one option to cover a person's face.
 It is with a smiling emoji.
 This may be unfortunate to those who may wish to depict other emotions.

-Additionally, the face recognition model implemented is limited in that it is not easily able to detect side profiles.
+### Limitations

+The camera utilized in this project is not able to capture real-time movement accurately.
+It takes a bit of time for the camera to process what it captures.
+The camera is also fixated at a specific height, so external adjustments had to be made to correctly capture people's faces.